Skip to Content

 Aloft Asheville Downtown

-If you are looking for places to stay in Downtown Asheville, the Aloft Asheville Downtown is newly renovated (as of 2020).
+If you are looking for places to stay in Downtown Asheville, the Aloft Asheville Downtown is newly renovated (2020).
+Fall in love with the outdoor pool and easy access to shops and restaurants.

-A Marriott property, we’ve worked with Aloft to showcase local businesses and have taken multiple tours of their gorgeous renovation process.
+A Marriott property, we’ve worked with Aloft to showcase local businesses and have taken multiple tours of their gorgeous renovations.

 You’ll love Aloft’s vibrant murals, updated rooms, and sprawling public areas.
-Aloft hosts live music, has a sleek bar with selfie mirrors, and features a patio space overlooking bustling Downtown AVL.
+Aloft hosts live music, has a sleek bar with selfie mirrors, and features a patio space overlooking bustling Downtown Asheville.

 Did we mention the rooftop pool with breathtaking mountain views?
-This Downtown Asheville hotel is trendy, modern, and clean.
+For the best hotels in Asheville, Aloft is trendy, modern, and clean.

-We recommend staying at Aloft for a romantic weekend getaway for couples or a celebratory trip with friends.
+We recommend staying at Aloft for a celebratory trip with friends.

 You’ll find Chestnut, The Blackbird Restaurant, Double D’s – one of Asheville’s coolest coffee shops – and Barley’s Taproom nearby.